KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\routes.py:171`

 **Description**:
-The `update_deal_stage_ajax` method is designed to handle AJAX requests for updating the stage of a specific deal in the CRM system, ensuring that the user has the necessary access rights to perform this action.
+The `update_deal_stage_ajax` method is used to update the stage of a specific deal in a CRM system, identified by 'deal_id', to a new stage, identified by 'stage_id'.
+It is likely called by an AJAX request from the front-end when a user changes the stage of a deal.

 ---